AustralianBioCommons/doc_guidelines/README.md

 > You can make use of this template repository as a base template for a new GitHub repository.
 >
 > **General information about the guidelines**
->- This **template** repository contains a set of guidelines for documenting bioinformatics tools and workflows.
+- This **template** repository contains a set of guidelines for documenting bioinformatics tools and workflows.
+- There is a How-to-Guide to using this repository available here: https://australianbiocommons.github.io/how-to-guides/documentation/DocumentationGuidelines
->- The initial version uploaded to GitHub was informed by current documentation practices and structures used in the GitHub community.
+- The initial version uploaded to GitHub was informed by current documentation practices and structures used in the GitHub community.
+- Typical files are included, such as a `LICENSE`, `CITATION.cff` and `change_log.md`
->- These guidelines will be further developed as needed to meet the requirements of the Australian BioCommons community.
+- These guidelines will be further developed as needed to meet the requirements of the Australian BioCommons community.

 ---